aldryn/prototype-aldryn-project-template/README.md

 ``aldryn_addon.py`` and ``addon.json`` are already at the right location.
 Remember to ``.gitignore`` ``settings.json`` in the Addon repo.

+For this prototype the ``addons-dev`` folder actually contains the sourcecode within the git repo.
+In real usage the code for each Addon would be in a git repo of its own and manually cloned into the ``addons-dev`` folder.

 Even *Django* itself is an Addon.
 It constructs all the common settings like ``DATABASES``, ``CACHES`` and many more.
 It also provides the manage.py script and a standardised command to start the webserver, encapsulating all the